freddyp92/ansible-generate-hosts/README.md

 ansible-playbook -b -K site.yml
 ```

-**After running this playbook your /etc/ansible/hosts file will be changed, please make a backup of this file beforehand to avoid losing any previous data in your hosts file.**
+**IMPORTANT: After running this playbook your /etc/ansible/hosts file will be changed, please make a backup of this file beforehand to avoid losing any previous data in your hosts file.**

 ---